What Makes You Happy in Life? (And How to Do It)

-To start, take our happiness quiz.
+Take our happiness quiz to discover your strengths and weaknesses.
 You'll get your personalized happiness report.
-Then you can use the following guide to build the parts of your happiness that aren't as strong as you'd like them to be.
+Then you can use the following guide to build the happiness skills that aren't as strong as you'd like them to be.

-The figure below analyzed the quiz results to see which happiness skills were most related to happiness.
-As you can see, some skills are more important than others when it comes to your happiness.
+The figure below, you can see that some skills are more important than others when it comes to your happiness.

 In the figure you can see how strongly each "happiness skill" is related to happiness.